neo4j-php/neo4j-php-client/README.md

 // The client will run the query on a driver with the provided config,
 // which spawns a session with the provided session config
-// and runs the query in a transaction with he provided transaction config
+// and runs the query in a transaction with the provided transaction config
 $client->run('MATCH (x) RETURN count(x) AS count');

 // More granular control can be achieved by requesting the concepts yourself:
 $tsx = $client->getDriver('default')
     ->createSession(SessionConfiguration::default()->withDatabase('management-database'))
     ->beginTransaction(null, TransactionConfiguration::default()->withTimeout(200));